 Ever since “Once Upon a Time in Hollywood” touched down at the Cannes Film Festival, much has been made over Margot Robbie’s lack of dialogue as Sharon Tate.
 Robbie’s low word count prompted TIME magazine this week to count every word ever spoken by Tarantino’s female characters, much to the annoyance of Tarantino fans and surely the moviegoers sitting next to that reporter.
 As IndieWire’s Kate Erbland has explained, Robbie’s lack of dialogue does not diminish Tate’s overwhelming presence in “Hollywood.”
 One of Robbie’s most spirited moments occurs when Tate attends a party at the Playboy Mansion, her infectious dancing doing more to showcase her lively optimism and spirit than any dialogue could.

-Basil told The Times she was confident Robbie would pick up the dance moves with ease after seeing the actress’ physically-demanding role as Tonya Harding in “I, Tonya,” for which Robbie earned her first Oscar nomination for Best Actress.
+Basil told Levine for The Times she was confident Robbie would pick up the dance moves with ease after seeing the actress’ physically-demanding role as Tonya Harding in “I, Tonya,” for which Robbie earned her first Oscar nomination for Best Actress.
 Basil and Robbie hung out for three days straight practicing go-go dancing.
 The choreographer said that was all the time Robbie needed to master the dance moves.

 “Margot could freestyle in any situation in any scene,” Basil said.
 “She knew the 60s left and right.
 Since Quentin knew all the step names, he’d guide her.”